A Mereological Approach to Higher-Order Structure in Complex Systems: from Macro to Micro with M\"obius: Möbius Inversions in Complex Systems

 \subsection{Artificial Intelligence}

-Modern artificial intelligence systems are complex and involve many interacting parts.
-While the practical and commercial success of machine learning models has been undeniable, a good understanding of the relationship between the microscopic structure of the model and its emergent macroscopic behaviour is still lacking in most applications.
-In many situations, like medical applications, a way to link the microscopic structure of a model to its macroscopic behaviour is a crucial step towards widespread adoption.

-Predictive machine learning models are generally trained on many features, but once the final model has been constructed it can be difficult to determine how much each feature contributes to the prediction.
-One way to address this issue is to decompose the prediction of the model into contributions of individual features, and using the Shapley value to assign a total contribution to each feature, replacing the value function $v(S)$ with the model's prediction, and marginalising over the features not in $S$ \cite{cohen2007feature,williamson2020efficient,fryer2021shapley}.
+Predictive machine learning models are generally trained on many features, and once the final model has been constructed it can be difficult to determine how much each feature contributes to the prediction.
+One way to address this issue is to decompose the prediction of the model into contributions of individual features, and using the Shapley value from the previous section to assign a total contribution to each feature, replacing the value function $v(S)$ with the model's prediction, and marginalising over the features not in $S$ \cite{cohen2007feature,williamson2020efficient,fryer2021shapley}.
 This allows one to determine which features are most important for a particular model's prediction, as well as which groups of features show synergistic effects.

 In generative machine learning, the features do not contribute to a prediction, but to a probability distribution.
-Since energy-based models have a closed-form expression for the generated probability distribution, they allow for a precise understanding of the relationship between their internal structure and the encoded distribution.
-One architecture that has led to particularlty fruitful insights has been the Restricted Boltzmann machine, in which the probability of a sample is essentially the Boltzmann distribution of a statistical physics model.
-An argument similar as above reveals that the cumulants of the model are the Möbius inverse of the mixed moments of the model and describe the interactions among the features, with higher-order interactions corresponding to synergistic effects among the features \cite{nguyen2017inverse,cossu2019machine,jansma2023higher}.
+Energy-based models like Restricted Boltzmann Machines, in which the probability of a sample is essentially the Boltzmann weight of a statistical physics model, have led to particularly fruitful insights into the relationship between a model's internal structure and the encoded distribution.
+An argument similar as in section \ref{sec:equilDyn} revealed that the Möbius inverse of the model's energy function over the powerset mereology captures the feature interactions, with higher-order interactions corresponding to synergistic effects among the features \cite{nguyen2017inverse,cossu2019machine,jansma2023-thesis,jansma2023higher}.